Last updated on June 17th, 2020 at 07:01 pm

 Amazing interview and travel experiences with Stefan and Sebastien from Nomadic Boys!
 Thanks for your time guys!

-If you want to know about what it’s like to be gay in Indonesia.
-This post is written by his local friend Joko from Java island.
-Great story!
 How Stefan and Sebastien from Nomadic Boys changed their life.
 Living and working in London to become a full time travelers.
 Amazing trip 18 months traveling!
 The Trans Siberian and great stories in Mongolia.
 And enjoying Thailand gastronomy and Filipino hospitality.
 We would to hear your travel experiences in South America guys.

 If you want to read more crazy travel stories check Tomislav Perko interview.
 Tomislav was hitchhiking around the world for 6 years.
 Or Patrick Martin Schroeder story who’s been traveling around the world by bike.
 So far 130+ countries by bicycle.